Waaal/BobaOS/doc/x86Assembly/BIOS_Boot.md

 The only important info in the BIOS parameter block are the firs 3 bytes.
 This will jump to the *real* entry of our bootloader.
 The others can be ignored, but cannot be used for our code because some BIOSes may write values into the BIOS parameter block.
 If we would have code at this position it would be overwritten possibly breaking our bootloader.

+>[!NOTE]
+> When the BIOS starts executing our bootloader it places the diskID from which the BIOS loaded our program into the dl register.
+> Normally if the this id 0x80+ then we booted from a hard disk, if the disk id is 0x0+ then we booted from a floppy disk.

 ## Barebon bootloader setup
 Our bootloader:
 | Offset | Bytes |Descritpion |